 The taste of a tangelo orange is also fairly distinct.
 Arguably more than any other orange, this fruit is equal parts sweet and sour – it’s almost comparable to grapefruit.
 That means that the juice they create can deter some drinkers.

 - Thick and juicy – perfect for liquifying.

 - The sharp, tart flavor is not for everybody.

 Tangerines are arguably the most flavorful variety of orange.
 They are packed with sweetness and have barely any bitterness.
 This means that tangerine juice is tasty and lasts a while in the fridge.
 These oranges are ideal for juicing in large batches.

 Alas, you’ll have limited time to enjoy these fruits.
 Tangerines have a short and intense growing season.
 The flame of the tangerine burns as briefly as it does bright.

 - Juice lasts a few days in the fridge.

 Take a trip to a grocery store for ‘oranges’, and you’ll likely be provided with a Valencia.
-These are rich and full-flavoured fruits that are fantastic in a juice.
+These are rich and full-flavored fruits that are fantastic in juice.
 They’re also hugely popular, both as a fruity snack and a juice-based ingredient.

 - Easy to find in any store.